Former Virgin Media FD to float buy-fix-sell vehicle

 "That (initial placing) will be strongly backed by major institutional investors.
 Our objective is to go out and acquire a portfolio of sizeable assets with enterprise values of 1 to 3 billion sterling."

-The European TMT sector has seen a wave of deal making in recent years and Zegona will target those companies that are too small to interest the likes of Vodafone, Liberty Global and Telefonica and too big for private equity.
+The European TMT sector has seen a wave of deal making in recent years and Zegona will target those companies that are too small to interest the likes of Vodafone (VOD.L), Liberty Global (LBTYA.O) and Telefonica (TEF.MC) and too big for private equity.

 Wider changes in the way people consume content has already resulted in a convergence between fixed-line, mobile and TV companies across the region, that could prove an opening for the new firm.